 During her four years in Ruston, Doria has been instrumental in Louisiana Tech's success, including back-to-back-to-back 30-plus win seasons -- the first time the program has accomplished this since 1997-1999.

-Doria, who has spent the past four years at C.E.
-Byrd High School including three as the head coach of the varsity program, lettered for four years at Centenary College in Shreveport where she played for Montgomery.
+Doria spent four years at C.E.
+Byrd High School including three as the head coach of the varsity program prior to coming to Tech in the summer of 2014.
+She lettered for four years at Centenary College in Shreveport where she played for Montgomery.

 During her career at Centenary, Doria became one of the Ladies all-time offensive leaders as she still ranks in numerous categories, including No. 1 in runs scored (127), No. 1 in walks (107), No. 3 in hits (165), No. 3 in home runs (22), No. 3 in slugging percentage (.458), No. 5 in at bats (586) and No. 5 in total bases (259).